mwarning/testmesh/openwrt/README.md

 ./scripts/feeds update -a
 ./scripts/feeds install -a

-# link the source code into the package
+# copy GeoMesh package and source
-ln -s ~/geomesh/openwrt/geomesh package/geomesh
+cp -r ~/geomesh/openwrt/geomesh package/geomesh
+mkdir package/geomesh/src
+cp -r ~/geomesh/Makefile ~/geomesh/src package/geomesh/src

 make menuconfig
 ```

-At this point select the appropiate "Target System" and "Target Profile"
-depending on what target chipset/router you want to build for.
+At this point select the appropiate "Target System" and "Target Profile" depending on what target chipset/router you want to build for.
-Also mark the TestMesh package under "Network" => "IP Addresses and Names".
+And mark the GeoMesh package under "Network" => "Routing and Redirection", of course.

 Now compile/build everything: